Skip to main content

 alt_text

-Adding the Component to an Existing Template
+Adding the DX Component to an Existing DX Template

-Now that we've created our new Component, the next step is to add it to a Template.
+Now that we've created our new DX Component, the next step is to add it to a Template.
 To do so, navigate to MANAGE EXPERIENCES > TEMPLATES dashboard.

 2. Right click the record and select 'Update Template'